-The HTTP PATCH method allows a UASS to request the modification of an existing "Individual USS Change Policy" resource at the UAE Server.
+The HTTP PATCH method allows a service consumer to request the modification of an existing "Individual USS Change Policy" resource at the UAE Server.

-This method shall support the URI query parameters specified in table 6.3.3.3.3.2-1.
+This method shall support the URI query parameters specified in table 6.3.3.3.3.3-1.